ashayp22/Recogg/IoT/README.md

 ### Final Steps

 Finally, connect the API to the IoT device.
-Modify the line 123 in **pyface.py** by setting the url to the endpoint for the API Post Request for Comparing Faces.
+Modify line 123 in **pyface.py** by setting the url to the endpoint for the API Post Request for Comparing Faces.

 ```
 url = "https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/StageName/verifyaccount"